DIPlib/diplib/changelogs/diplib_3.2.0.md

 - The output stream operator for `dip::Image` writes the same information in a slightly different way.

+- `dip::Histogram::Bin( FloatArray const& value )` now takes the input as a const reference.

 ### Bug fixes

 - When inserting a `dip::Measurement` object into a stream, the table it produced sometimes had feature value columns